Does Your Insurance Cover Your Bicycle?

 Here is a list of what is covered by some specialty bike insurers that is not normally covered by home insurance or personal contents insurance.

-Some of these items may be partially covered by home insurance, indicated with a * - however, each policy is different and it may not be covered to the same degree the specialty insurance would cover this.
+Some of these items may be partially covered by home insurance, indicated with a *.
+However, each policy is different and it may not be covered to the same degree as specialty insurance.

 Each specialty bike insurance program will be different, so again, these items can be used as a checklist for you to find out what is covered and make a decision.
 There may be more coverages or advantages available depending on the company you contact, and each item may be subject to a limit.
 Be sure and find out.